 If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
-We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable inpatient or outpatient cost sharing.
+We cover two counseling quit attempts within or deductible for the Medicarea 12-month period, however, you will pay the applicable inpatient or outpatient cost sharing.
 Each counseling attempt includes up to four face-to-face visits.

-There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.
+covered smoking and tobacco use cessation preventive benefits.

-There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.
+There is no coinsurance, copayment, covered smoking and tobacco use cessation preventive benefits.